 Tripod yourself with staggered feet and one hand supporting yourself on a stable object about a foot in front of you.
 Grab your kettle bell or dumbbell, and row it by pulling your elbow toward the ceiling.

-- Brace your back into a very flat, almost arched position.
+Brace your back into a very flat, neutral position.

 Your shoulder can move toward the ground and away, but never up toward your ears.
 Focus on a big squeeze around your shoulder blade as you row, and at the top.
 Push your chest toward the ground.

 Do your first round of squats with no extra weight.
 Stand tall, take a deep breath in, and send your hips behind you.
 Remember:

 Pull your shoulders back and down.
 Tighten your midback but not to the point of flared ribs.

 Stand with your weight heavy in your heels.